kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/web-design/what-is-web-design.md

 - Text Styling
 - Spacing
+- Colors
+- Box model
 - Layout
-- Colors

 CSS has tools for styling each of these.
-We’ll focus on some of these in the next lessons.
+We’ll focus on some of these in this next lesson.

 ### Web Design in 4 Minutes

 <aside>

-⏩ **[Web Design in 4 minutes]** (https://jgthms.com/web-design-in-4-minutes/) by Jeremy Thomas walks you through the basics of styles to add to a site to make it look good.
+⏩ **[Web Design in 4 minutes](https://jgthms.com/web-design-in-4-minutes)** by Jeremy Thomas walks you through the basics of styles to add to a site to make it look good.

 Open that page, then click the link in the last sentence of each explanation to see, step by step, how to style a page.